szivrohamtest/first_repository/README.md

 hey it's me again, i failed to modify this file from the desktop application.
 Now I am triing to modify it from the github website.

+Now iam here with the nano to edit the file from my computer, after that I am going to upload it via terminal....